Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 by Proposition~\ref{PropOpCont},\footnote{ We need $s-1\geq\sigma-m+1$ and $s-1>n/2+(m-\sigma-1)_+$.} we may absorb the term $Ru$ into the right hand side; thus, we can assume $R=0$, hence $P=P_m+P_{m-1}$.

-Moreover, let $\gamma$ be a null-bicharactieristic of $p_m$, and assume that $H_{p_m}$ is never radial on $\gamma$.
-Note that this in particular means that $\gamma\cap\Tb^*_{\pa M}M=\emptyset$ since $p_m$ vanishes identically at the boundary, and in fact this setup is the correct one for the discussion of real principal type propagation in the interior of $M$. \textit{All functions we construct in this section are implicitly assumed to have support away from $\pa M$.} Even though we are working away from the boundary, we will still employ the b-notation throughout this section, since the proof of the real principal type propagation result (near and) within the boundary will only require minor changes compared to the proof of the interior result given here.
+Moreover, let $\gamma$ be a null-bicharacteristic of the principal symbol $p_m$ of $P_m$, and assume that $H_{p_m}$ is never radial on $\gamma$, i.e.\ that $H_{p_m}$ is linearly independent from the generator of dilations in the fibers of $\Tb^*M\setminus o$ -- recall that at radial points, the statement of the propagation of singularities is void.
+Note that the non-radiality in particular means that $\gamma\cap\Tb^*_{\pa M}M=\emptyset$ since $p_m$ vanishes identically at the boundary, and in fact this setup is the correct one for the discussion of real principal type propagation in the interior of $M$. \textit{All functions we construct in this section are implicitly assumed to have support away from $\pa M$.} Even though we are working away from the boundary, we will still employ the b-notation throughout this section, since the proof of the real principal type propagation result (near and) within the boundary will only require minor changes compared to the proof of the interior result given here.

 The objective is to propagate microlocal $\Hb^{\sigma}$-regularity along $\gamma$ to a point $\zeta_0\in\Tb^*M\wozero$, assuming a priori knowledge of microlocal $\Hb^{\sigma}$-regularity of $u$ near a point $\zeta_*$ on the backward bicharacteristic from $\zeta_0$; the location and size of this region will be specified later, see Proposition~\ref{PropCommutantInterior}.
 We will use a positive commutator argument.